Success story – Mrs Zhou

-Being part of an ‘education revolution’ in China
+Being part of an ‘education reform’ in China

 ‘The ideology of teaching and learning is changing and it’s important for teachers to adapt and learn how to teach in this new environment’

-How has ACTAsia’s Caring for Life education programme been part of this ‘revolution’?
+How has ACTAsia’s Caring for Life education programme been part of this ‘reform’?

-China’s ‘education revolution’ has, in part, been as a result of the introduction of ACTAsia’s Caring for Life (CFL) education programmes into Mrs Zhou’s school and nine Pioneer Schools across China.
+China’s ‘education reformation’ has, in part, been as a result of the introduction of ACTAsia’s Caring for Life (CFL) education programmes into Mrs Zhou’s school and nine Pioneer Schools across China.

 Mrs Zhou’s first meeting with Pei, proved hugely influential and allowed Mrs Zhou to clearly understand what CFL could offer the students.
 Seeing the opportunity for a collaboration with ACTAsia and the incredible benefits of the CFL programme, Mrs Zhou set about introducing this unique and award-winning programme to her school.

 What is ACTAsia’s Caring for Life education programme that Mrs Zhou teaches?

 ACTAsia’s Caring for Life education for children (CFL) is reaching out to youngsters across China to help them understand the wider world outside of the classroom.
 CFL is a unique six-year curriculum for all primary school years and encompasses social welfare and citizenship, animal welfare, and environmental issues and recognises the interdependence of all living things.
 By comprehending the wider world and the impact of caring for animals, people and the environment, the CFL programme is educating a new generation of compassionate and empathetic children who will go on to implement these much heralded ‘soft skills’ in all aspects of their life and in wider society in the future.

 What impact has the Caring for Life (CFL) programme had on Mrs Zhou’s school and the students?